-Condition requirement Means of monitoring during period under review Compliance achieved?
+Condition requirement Means of monitoring during period u review Compliance achieved?
 18. The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period Receipt of satisfactory report by 31 August each year Not yet exercised 19.
-Consent review provision N/A N/A Overall assessment of consent con respect of this consent Overall assessment of administrati N/A N/A
+Consent review provision N/A N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A Overall assessment of administrativ N/A